OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping: Task Definition Evaluation Metric

-We define a threshold $t \in \mathbb{T}$ that a pair of centerlines would be regarded as unmatched if their distance is greater than $t$ .
+We define a threshold $t \in \mathbb{T}$ that a pair of centerlines would be regarded as unmatched if their distance is greater than $t$.
 Then $\text{DET}_{l}$ is averaged over match thresholds of $\mathbb{T} = \{1.0, 2.0, 3.0\}$:

-Note that as the defined annotation range is relatively large compared to previous datasets, accurate perception of lanes in the distance would be hard.
-Thus, the match thresholds are relaxed for centerlines at a distance based on the distance between the ground truth lane and the ego car.
-For instance, a lane at a distance would be thresholded on $1.2 t$ while another lane in a closer region would be thresholded on $1.1 t$ for a same threshold $t \in \mathbb{T}$.
+The $AP$ score is the area under the precision-recall curve, defined as $\int_0^1 p(r) \text{d}r$, where $p$ and $r$ denote precision and recall respectively.
+Note that as the defined annotation range is relatively large compared to previous datasets, accurate perception of lanes in the distance would be challenging.
+Thus, the matching thresholds are relaxed for centerlines at a distance based on the distance between the ground truth lane and the ego car.
+For instance, a lane at a distance would be thresholded on $1.2 t$ while another lane in a closer region would be thresholded on $1.1 t$ for the same threshold $t \in \mathbb{T}$.